What are the Differences Between the American and French Revolutions?

 Locke vs. Rousseau

 The members of the Continental Congress in the American colonies drafted the Declaration of Independence to separate themselves from Britain and to express their belief that every individual has the equal opportunity right to “life, liberty and the pursuit of happiness.”
 The American ideology was based on the works of British philosopher John Locke.
-France’s Declaration of the Rights of Man and of the Citizen was founded on the teachings of French philosopher Jean-Jacques Rousseau, written with the aim to end the social and political inequalities of the time.
+France’s Declaration of the Rights of Man and of the Citizen was founded on the teachings of French philosopher Jean-Jacques Rousseau, written with the aim to end the social and political inequalities of the time of King Louis XVI.

 Representation vs. Repression

 Taxation played a role in both wars, however, the people’s objections to the taxes in each country were dissimilar.
 Americans objected to the fact that colonists had no say in how the collected taxes were spent, or taxation without representation.
-However, American revolutionaries themselves were financially successful and lived relatively comfortable lives.
+However, American revolutionaries themselves, like George Washington and Thomas Jefferson, were financially successful and lived relatively comfortable lives.
 In contrast, the revolting French peasants were starving and destitute as a result of over-taxation, and thus their fight was in part driven by survival instincts.
 French revolutionists also objected to the inequality in the taxation -- French clergy and noblemen were taxed less than commoners.

 Class Divisions vs. Ideology

 A significant difference exists in the categories of people fighting in each revolution.
-In France, the combatants were largely separated by economic classes – the rich from the poor.
-For Americans, the separations were ideological, in that the warring parties divided over loyalty to the crown and the desire for freedom.
-In some cases, differing political and philosophical views led to divisions within families and resulted in some soldiers fighting brother against brother.
+In France, the combatants were largely separated by economic classes – the rich from the poor, the lower class or the third estate to the upper class.
+For Americans, the separations were ideological, in that the warring parties divided over loyalty to the crown and absolute monarchy and the desire for freedom for American colonists.
+In some cases, differing political and philosophical views led to divisions within families and resulted in some soldiers fighting brother against brother in many colonies like New York.

 Concise Victory vs. Inconclusive Ending

 The Treaty of Paris outlined cessation conditions to end the American War for Independence, and its signing on Sept.
-3, 1783, marked the conflict’s end.
+3, 1783, marked the conflict’s end and later allowed for the United States of America to be formed.
 Unrest and conflict continued within France into the 19th century.
 This political instability and persistent violence make the conclusion of the French Revolution of 1789 difficult to pinpoint.
 Although the notorious “Reign of Terror” ended in 1794 and a new constitution was approved in 1795, Napoleon Bonaparte’s coup d’état on Nov.
 9, 1799, is most often considered to be the end of the French Revolution.

 - History.com: American Revolution